Distributed Safe Control Design and Probabilistic Safety Verification for Multi-Agent Systems: Distributed Safety Verification

 Letting the local cost function $J_i(\boldsymbol{z}_i,\boldsymbol{\zeta}_i)$, and constraint function $\hat{h}_{ie}(\boldsymbol{z}_i,\boldsymbol{\zeta}_i)$ be

-Algorithm \ref{al:dcbf} can be applied to solve the distributed scenario optimisation problem \eqref{eq:dscenvarification}.
-The relaxation variables in Algorithm \ref{al:dcbf} are unnecessary, since every optimisation sub-problem in iteration is solvable.
-In the sequel, we use $\boldsymbol{z}^*$ and $\boldsymbol{\zeta}^*$ to represent the optimal solution to \eqref{eq:dscenvarification}, with scenarios $\boldsymbol{x}^{(r)}$, $r=1,\ldots,\bar N$.
-We then have the following theorem as the main result on probabilistic safety.
+Algorithm \ref{al:dcbf} can be applied to solve the distributed scenario optimization problem \eqref{eq:dscenvarification}.
+The relaxation variables in Algorithm \ref{al:dcbf} are unnecessary, since every optimization sub-problem across iterations is solvable.
+We then have the following theorem as the main result on distributed probabilistic safety. {The following theorem constitutes the multi-agent counterpart of Theorem \ref{th:scenario}.
+Using the density functions constructed in Algorithm \ref{al:sampling} and considering Assumption \ref{ass:barrier}, there will be no repeated scenarios for $r=1,\ldots,R$.
+Therefore, eliminating all the constraints that are not in the support set for \eqref{eq:dscenvarification} will not change the optimal solution $\boldsymbol{z}^*$, and hence due to Assumption \ref{ass:barrier}, the non-degeneracy requirement of Assumption \ref{ass:degeneracy} is satisfied.}